donaldRwilliams/BGGM/README.md

 Gaussian graphical models (GGM).
 The methods are organized around two general approaches for Bayesian inference: (1) estimation and (2) hypothesis testing.
-The key distinction is that the former focuses on either the posterior or posterior predictive distribution (Gelman, Meng, and Stern 1996; see section 5 in Rubin 1984), whereas the latter focuses on model comparison with the Bayes factor (Jeffreys 1961; Kass and Raftery 1995).
+The key distinction is that the former focuses on either the posterior or posterior predictive distribution (Gelman et al.
+1996; see section 5 in Rubin 1984), whereas the latter focuses on model comparison with the Bayes factor (Jeffreys 1961; Kass and Raftery 1995).

 ## What is a Gaussian Graphical Model ?